syr-cn/AutoRefine/README.md

 This project is built upon the foundational work of [VeRL](https://github.com/volcengine/verl) and [Search-R1](https://github.com/PeterGriffinJin/Search-R1).
 We sincerely thank the authors of these projects for their valuable contributions, which have significantly supported and inspired our work.

+Thanks for the mention by Search-R1 at [Here](https://github.com/PeterGriffinJin/Search-R1?tab=readme-ov-file#awesome-work-powered-or-inspired-by-search-r1).

 ## 🎓Citations

 ```latex